XeniaMLopes/post_LGM_assessment/README.md

 ### - 6.Stairway-BaleenWhales

-The folder includes the scripts used for the RAD based analyses (“script” directory), accession information for the used data (“rad_data” directory), list of individual identifications (“IDs_files” directory) and the input file used to run stairway plot (“blueprint” directory).
+The folder includes the scripts used for the RAD based analyses (“scripts” directory), accession information for the used data (“rad_data” directory), list of individual identifications (“IDs_files” directory) and the input file used to run stairway plot (“blueprint” directory).

-script: This folder includes the scripts used for the RAD based analysesEach script corresponds to one step of the analysis and was used in the following order:
+scripts: This folder includes the scripts used for the RAD based analysesEach script corresponds to one step of the analysis and was used in the following order:

 - Stacks process_radtags: process_radtags.sh
 - When the same sample was sequenced in more than one library the code in “cat_command” was used.